olohmann/azure-governance-automation/README.md

 ### TODOs

-* Currently, the `terraform` provider requires a custom build from the master branch as the required features have not yet been released in a pre-built binary.
 * This repository mixes code generation and tooling in one place.
 In future, this should be split.

 ### References